 Any errors within your record will be corrected.
 If you disagree with any statements within your record, your comments can be added to the record for reference.

 Records are kept in accordance with the authority’s Retention and Disposal Schedules.
 The length of retention will depend on the type of service you have received from us.
 The Access to Files Officer can confirm the retention period for your record.

-Please take time to read the Adult Social Care privacy notice.
+Please take time to read the below Social Care privacy notices.
 This will explain what information we hold about you, why we hold it and when we will contact you.